fammad/lumen/README.md

 ## What this is, and isn't

 This is a computer vision and embedded systems demonstration: real-time facial landmark tracking, a blink detection and signal processing pipeline built from scratch, and a physical actuator driven by that signal.
 The eye strain framing is the applied context that motivated the build, not a product claim.

+All processing happens locally in memory.
+Video frames are never saved to disk, and the only outbound data is a single-letter state command (C/A/B) sent over a local USB serial connection to the dome.
+No cloud calls, no logging, nothing persists after the process exits.

 It is not a medical or clinical tool.
 It does not diagnose, treat, or claim to reduce Computer Vision Syndrome or any condition.
 Blink rate is used here as a heuristic signal, chosen because it is measurable in real time from a laptop webcam, not as a validated biomarker.
 No population study or efficacy evaluation was performed; the only validation here is blink-detection accuracy (F1), reported below.
 The pipeline tracks eye landmarks and eyelid closure, not gaze direction.